-- MAST ARMS CONTROL raises and lowers the mast arms independently of the mast. - BOOM HOIST CONTROL raises and lowers the mast while using mast as a boom. - MAIN DISPLAY information screen monitors the mast operating angle and identifies mast faults.
+- 2. MAST ARMS CONTROL to raise and lower the mast arms independently of the mast. - 3.
+BOOM HOIST CONTROL to raise and lower the mast while using mast as a boom. - 4.
+MAIN DISPLAY information screen to monitor the mast operating angle and to identify mast faults.